 At the time of writing, VAPOR has been up and running for 4 months for the VO biomed and approximately one month for other VOs.
 The biomed VO support team now uses it on a daily basis: e.g. it helps check the status of resources, contact users with files on an SE that will be decommissioned, etc. Feed-back and questions from other VOs attest their interest in using it.

-The JobMonitor feature proved to be an effective tool: it helped reveal several technical issues on computing elements, although these were not necessarily reported by standard VO Nagios probes.
+The JobMonitor feature proved to be an effective tool: it helped to reveal several technical issues on computing elements, although these were not necessarily reported by standard VO Nagios probes.

 During the last 2 years, the biomed VO has noticed irregular computing resource availability.
 It is suggested that this concern results from the opportunistic resource usage model.
 To test this hypothesis, biomed has submitted a request for resource allocation to EGI.
 We expect VAPOR to be helpful to assess the effect of such an allocation on the effectiveness of computing resources for the VO.